 Make Eating and Playing Easier

 When your pet's teeth are bothering them, they may no longer be interested in playing with their favorite toys, and they could even lose interest in eating.
 Animals rely on their mouths for a lot of activities, from eating and drinking to playing and self-care.
 When their teeth are bothering them, some aspects of their life change.
 This is why proper care is so vital for our pets.

 How to Care for Your Pet's Teeth

 While you don't need to brush your pet's teeth as frequently as you brush your own, we do recommend brushing their teeth two or three times a week to prevent plaque and tartar buildup.
 You should also take them in for a dental cleaning once a year, as part of their annual pet check-up in St. Johns, FL.To schedule your pet's dental cleaning, give us a call at Forever Vets Animal Hospital today.
 We have 8 convenient locations with extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Orlando, Emergency Vet at Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.